davideger/blog/mourning_moore.md

 were incredibly difficult to *get*, often simply unavailable or fetching more than 2x their MSRP in the [secondary markets](https://offer.ebay.com/ws/eBayISAPI.dll?ViewBidsLogin&item=254885216032).
-So I ordered a pre-built one of the few ways you can actually get an RTX 3090.
+So I ordered a pre-built, one of the few ways you could actually get an RTX 3090.
 When I got it, I loaded up the monster with [Ubuntu 21.04](https://ubuntu.com/blog/ubuntu-21-04-is-here) straight off the presses, the bleeding edge [CUDA